fusion-energy/paramak/docs/source/index.rst

    my_reactor.export_html('reactor.html')

-Usage - Neutronics model creation
+Usage - Neutronics Model Creation
 ---------------------------------

 First assign stp_filenames to each of the Shape objects that were created